Contact:

 Natural stone extraction and block splitting

 In natural stone extraction, splitting techniques are used to gently release blocks along natural joints.
 This creates precise separation planes with minimal loss.
 The technique is transferable to construction tasks where natural stone masonry must be opened.
+Careful orientation to the grain and joint system ensures predictable splitting behavior.

 Quality criteria and tolerances